Unity-Technologies/com.unity.multiplayer.docs/docs/components/networktransform.md

 id: networktransform
 title: NetworkTransform
 ---
-The  position, rotation and scale of a [`NetworkObject`](../mlapi-basics/networkobject.md) is normally only synchronized once when that object is spawned.
-To synchronize position, rotation and scale at realtime during the game, a `NetworkTransform` component is needed. `NetworkTransform` synchronizes the transform from server object to the clients.
+The position, rotation, and scale of a [`NetworkObject`](../basics/networkobject.md) is normally only synchronized once when that object is spawned.
+To synchronize position, rotation, and scale at realtime during the game, a `NetworkTransform` component is needed. `NetworkTransform` synchronizes the transform from server object to the clients.

 `NetworkTransform` covers most use cases for synchronizing transforms.
 For some special cases such as really fast paced games a custom implementation with a different interpolation algorithm might be better.